firefly-iii/docs/new-docs/advanced-installation/cron.md

 0 3 * * * /usr/bin/php /var/www/html/artisan firefly-iii:cron
 ```

-Of course, you must make sure to replace `/usr/bin/php` with *your* path to PHP and replace `/var/www/html/` with the path to *your* Firefly III installation.
+You must make sure to verify `/usr/bin/php` with *your* path to PHP and replace `/var/www/html/` with the path to *your* Firefly III installation.

 If you do this, Firefly III will generate the recurring transactions each night at 3AM.